-460 5.
-Discussion and conclusions
+5. Discussion and conclusions

-This paper analysed two case studies dealing with territorial policy making aiming to understand and explain what generates innovation within a decision aiding process.
-In this section, we summarise our answers to the research questions that we formulated in the introduction, i.e. i) Why have new alternatives arose during the policy making process in the two case studies? ii) How have they been generated? iii) Which consequences did they lead to? and iv) What has generated innovation?
+This paper analysed two case studies dealing with territorial policy making aiming to understand and explain what generates novelty within a decision aiding process.
+In this section, we summarise our answers to the research questions that we formulated in the introduction, i.e. i) Why have new alternatives arose during the policy making process in the two case studies? ii) How have they been generated? iii) Which consequences did they lead to? and iv) What has generated novelty within the alternatives' design phase of the decision aiding process?.